 Tik Tok 'Orbeez Challenge' leads to lock down at Royse City High School

 Mar.
-25—Royse City High School was placed on lockdown today after an event triggered by social media led police to respond to a report of an armed suspect on campus.
+25—ROYSE CITY — Royse City High School was placed on lockdown Friday after an event triggered by social media led police to respond to a report of an armed suspect on campus.

-No students were injured and the lockdown was lifted this morning after police and school officials determined that no students were in danger.
+No students were injured and the lockdown was lifted Friday morning after police and school officials determined that no students were in danger.

 The students were participating in something called the Tik Tok "Orbeez Challenge," in which students use airsoft or BB guns to shoot BBs or pellets at other students, according to authorities.